What’s a merit increase, and should your business use them?

 Even if an employee’s work doesn’t directly add to your bottom line, you should still reward outstanding performances with merit raises.

-For example, if the team member handling your accounts payable never misses a payment and puts in hard work every day – rewarding them with a merit increase will help you retain them for the long term.
+For example, the team member handles your accounts payable.
+They never miss a payment.
+They also put in hard work every day.
+Rewarding them with a merit increase will help you retain them long term.

 If you fail to recognize their contributions, don’t be surprised if they look for better opportunities elsewhere.

-That’s why it’s crucial to reward employees in all roles if you have the capability.
+That’s why rewarding employees in all roles is crucial if you have the capability.

 These are the employees who are first in line for merit increases since their work output is so strong.